leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 Option 1: Works.
 Same method as in Main Menu.

 Option 2: Works.
 Checks for an existing auction, must be created by Admin.
+If the auction was created by the Admin in the above menu then
-Then allows the user to place a bid.
-Updates the winner or sets t
-				as winner if they are the first bidder.
+			this option allows the Customer to place a bid.
+Updates the winner or sets the Customer as the winner if they are the first bidder.

 Option 3: Works.
 Same method as in the Admin, displays all bids.
+Work in progress to have this display bids just for the customer themselves,
+			instead of all the bids in general.

 Option 4: Works.
 Logs the customer out and returns to main menu.

 Option 5: Works.
 Exits program.

-Here ends your tutorial.
+// Here ends the tutorial.

+Notes: Much of the data is not persistent yet.
+We have pre-loaded some puppies and Users for testing, but the Auctions/Bids are not saved when the program is closed.